sorrychoe/sorrychoe/README.md

 <hr/>

-- Data analyst with experience across HR, education, and marketing.
+- Data-driven professional with experience across HRD, Education, and Marketing field.

-- I apply computational social science methods to explore patterns in media discourse, public opinion, and social behavior.
+- Specialized in computational methods to uncover patterns in media discourse, public opinion, and social behavior.

-- Passionate about connecting industry practice and academic research through interdisciplinary thinking and real-world data.
+- Passionate about integrating theoretical frameworks with practical applications to drive insights from real-world data.

 <br/>